ahmedihabb2/Newsella/README.md

 # Newsella
-A news application template ... ready to receive the data from API using Flutter
+A news application template using Flutter... ready to receive the data from API

 ## Intro Screens